cneuro/in-memoriam/README.md

 ### Configuration

 The game has a default of six card pairs whose value range from 1 to 6, which result in a grid 12 cards.
-In [`constants.js`](/lib/constants.js), you will find the variable `CARD_VALUES`.
+In [`constants.js`](/lib/constants.js), the variable `CARD_VALUES` controls this.
 Changing that array to any (non-duplicate) set of values will allow you to change how many card pairs there are to play with and what their (string or number) face-up value is.

+For example, setting the array to `[ 'hello', 'lol', 'gg' ]` will result in a grid of 6 cards and a match would occur if two cards with 'hello' would be revealed.

 ### About